Achieving World Class Cancer Outcomes: A Strategy For England 2015 – 2020

 The report states: “Public Health England should be ready to pilot lung or ovarian screening within 12 months of a significant positive mortality outcome and cost-effectiveness evidence from studies currently under way, together with a plan for subsequent national roll-out.”

-“I give my full backing to the recommendations set out in the new strategy, which I believe could help save the lives of many people, who are currently dying un-necessarily from lung cancer because they have been diagnosed too late.
+“I fully support the recommendations in the new strategy.
+They could save the lives of many people who currently die because doctors diagnose lung cancer too late.

-“I am particularly pleased with the recommendations around lung cancer screening.
-If the current studies find screening does help to save lives then I will certainly be campaigning to ensure a screening programme is introduced as quickly as possible.
+“I am especially pleased with the focus on lung cancer screening.
+If current studies show that screening saves lives, I will campaign to introduce a programme as quickly as possible.

-“Doing nothing is not an option, we must all work together to make England world-class when it comes to cancer diagnosis, treatment and survival.”
+“Doing nothing is not an option.
+We must work together to make England world-class in cancer diagnosis, treatment and survival.”

-The report called for more resources to tackle smoking, the main cause of lung cancer, along with further national lung cancer awareness campaigns to alert the public to the symptoms they should be looking out for.
+The report also called for more resources to tackle smoking, the main cause of lung cancer.
+It urged further national awareness campaigns to help people recognise symptoms earlier.

-It also called for the end to so-called postcode lottery of care, which saw only 6% of lung cancer patients receiving surgery in some areas compared to 31% in others.
+It highlighted the need to end the postcode lottery of care.
+In some areas, only 6% of lung cancer patients receive surgery, compared with 31% in others.